OG-Hunter/seditiontracker.github.io-/docs/_suspects/jonathan-mellis.md

 perpwalk:
 quote: "Don’t you dare try to tell me that people are blaming this on antifa and BLM.
 We proudly take responsibility for storming the castle."
 title: Jonathan Mellis charged on Feburary 11, 2021
-description: Click for latest case details.
-Suspects innocent until proven guilty.
+description: Convicted on May 31, 2023.
+Click for latest case details.
 author: seditiontrack
 layout: suspect
 published: true